John F. Kowal

-John F. Kowal is the Brennan Center’s vice president for programs, responsible for guiding the organization’s Democracy, Justice, and Liberty & National Security Programs.
+John F. Kowal is the Brennan Center’s Vice President of Program Initiatives, responsible for guiding the organization’s Justice and Liberty & National Security Programs.
 He also manages the Brennan Center’s Fellows Program.

 Before joining the Brennan Center, Kowal developed and led grantmaking programs at the Open Society Foundations and Ford Foundation on issues related to democracy, justice, human rights, and the rule of law.
 He began his career as a litigation attorney in the New York City law firms of Cravath, Swaine & Moore and Schulte Roth & Zabel, where he handled a wide range of civil and regulatory litigation.
 He is a graduate of New York University and Harvard Law School.